Rmanamr/CMD-Fibonacci-loop-Python/README.md

 using Python version 3.11.4

 Run the program using :
-CMD_Fibonacci_loop.exe
+CMD_Fibonacci_Loop.exe
-or typing :
+or using :
-"python CMD_Fibonacci_loop.py" in Windows CMD
+"python CMD_Fibonacci_Loop.py" in Windows CMD
-while CMD is in the CMD-Fibonacci-loop.py directory
+while CMD is in the CMD-Fibonacci-loop-Python directory

 You can see the program document using :
-"python -m pydoc CMD_Fibonacci_loop"
+"python -m pydoc CMD_Fibonacci_Loop"
- while CMD is in the CMD-Fibonacci-loop.py directory
+ while CMD is in the CMD-Fibonacci-loop-Python directory

 Feel free to contact me at:
 @ armanazarnik@gmail.com